Sweet Blindness

 "Sweet Blindness" is a song written by Laura Nyro, released in 1968, and included on her Eli and the Thirteenth Confession.

 Background

-The song was a drinking song that sounded old fashioned, noted for its rhythm changes as well as its brass section.
-The song ends with a noted Count Basie piano riff before the brass holds a long jazzy cadenza.
+The song is a drinking song with an old fashioned sound, with tempo changes and a brass section.
+Critics have said the "song captures a carefree spirit and the liberating feeling of letting go of inhibitions to find joy in the moment".